wyann99/presentation/crm_infrastructure/PITCHME.md

 ---
 ## Async Job
 - Batch job is not HA and scalable |
-- It is not failure tolerant |
+- Hard for failure tolerant |
 - Hard to test
 ---
 Start worker